-The appropriate vaccination of all members of our community is essential in order to maintain a safe environment for your teen.
+The appropriate vaccination of all members of our community is essential to maintain a safe environment for your child and to uphold our organization's Jewish value of Pikuach Nefesh, the preservation of human life.
 We thank you for your timely attention to these requirements.